vkstah/haskellship/README.md

 # Haskellship

-A simple Battleship game written in Haskell.
+A simple CLI Battleship game written in Haskell.

 ## Requirements